Best Mocktail Recipes

 Fruit Drinks

-Kidney cleanse juice recipe in a glass jar with cucumber, parsley, and lemon on a wooden board
+Cucumber parsley green juice in a glass jar with cucumber, parsley, and lemon on a wooden board

-This kidney cleanse juice is one of the juices I rotate through during a quieter reset week – the same rhythm I follow in my full juice fasting detox reset.
+This cucumber parsley juice is one of the juices I rotate through during a quieter reset week – the same rhythm I follow in my full 3-day fresh juice plan.
 On its own it’s a good Sunday night drink.
 Paired with three days of lighter eating, it’s the one I look forward to most.

-What I like most is how clean the flavor is when the parsley ratio is right.
+What I like most about this cucumber parsley green juice is how clean the flavor is when the parsley ratio is right.
 Clean meaning it tastes like the actual ingredients – nothing powdery, nothing blurred by add-ins.
-Close your eyes and drink it, and you can name every single ingredient in it.
+Close your eyes and drink it, and you can name every single ingredient.
 That clarity is the whole point.

 Use flat-leaf parsley, not curly.
 Flat-leaf parsley – also called Italian parsley – has a sharper, more aromatic flavor than the curly kind.
 In juice form, curly parsley tastes muted.
 I buy mine from the Asian grocery near my apartment most weeks because it comes in large bunches, costs about a third of the supermarket price, and it’s always visibly fresher.

 Something surprised me the first time I pressed flat-leaf parsley through a juicer: the juice that comes out first is an almost electric green – brighter than spinach, closer to neon.
 It fades fast once the cucumber dilutes it.
-Drink it within twelve hours and the color is still vivid; wait longer and it shifts to a dull olive.
+Drink the cucumber parsley green juice within twelve hours and the color is still vivid; wait longer and it shifts to a dull olive.
 Flavor fades at about the same rate.

 Tips and Variations

 For storage, fill a glass jar to the brim – minimal air contact slows how fast the parsley oxidizes – seal it, and refrigerate.
-Drink within twelve hours.
+Drink this cucumber parsley green juice within twelve hours.
 After that the color shifts to dull olive and the flavor goes flat.

 Yield is too low.
 Alternate hard and soft produce through the chute: cucumber, then parsley, then cucumber again – hard produce pushes soft produce through cleanly.
 A celery stalk run through at the end picks up what the parsley left behind.